 Is this programme available online?

-No. This is a synchronous face-to-face program, with eventually some courses being taught online.
+No. This is a synchronous face-to-face programme.

 What is the duration of this programme?